GoldenDelicios/block_rotator/README.md

     * Hay bales
     * Bone blocks

-Additionally, there is an experimental feature to *flip* redstone components by using the wrench in your offhand.
+Additionally, you can change the Wrench's mode by right clicking in your offhand.
-Implementation of this feature is subject to change in the future.
+Information on how the different modes work is available in `WrenchModes.md`.

 ## Options
 Settings can be changed using the `RotationConfig` scoreboard
 * DisablePillars: disables rotating wood, logs, and pillar blocks.
 * DisableRails: disables rotating all rails.
-* DisableRedstone: only disables *rotating* redstone components.
+* DisableRedstone: only disables rotating redstone components.
-* DisableRedstoneFlip: only disables *flipping* redstone components.
 * DisableTerracotta: only disables rotating glazed terracotta.
 * EnableDebug: spawns clouds tracking the path of the raycast functions, viewable by F3+B. Useful for debugging.

-Latest version: v1.2.1
+Latest version: v1.3